 Yande became a paraplegic at the age of two.
 Her mother never knew her father because she became pregnant out of prostitution.
 The mother’s neighbours called her sister to get Yande from her mom because Yande was not receiving proper care from her mother.
 She was brought to Kabwe to live with her auntie and in 2011 she joined Bethesda Ministries.

-Yande was enrolled in the same school in January 2018.
+In January 2018, Yande went back to that school.
 Amazingly, she has become the best student of all the fourth-grade students!
 What a life-changing story of what God is doing in Yande’s life, and she is just 11 years old.

 There is a massive misconception towards people living with disabilities in Zambia.
 There is much segregation for disabled people and their mothers or caregivers.
 When a person is born with a disability, it is believed that they are cursed and do not deserve to live a normal life.
-Women who give birth to special needs children are left by their husbands, which makes it very difficult for them to raise their children as single mothers.
-Churches where the prosperity Gospel is preached see these people groups as a burden to the church.
+Husbands often times leave their wife if they give birth to a child with special needs.
+This makes it very difficult for them to raise their children as single mothers.
+Prosperity Gospel churches see these people as a burden to the church.
 There is no education for special needs children.
 Many children with disabilities are kept in their homes, hidden from the outside world.
-They are seen as outcasts.
+They are outcasts according to society.

 - Please pray for the community, that their perception of those with disabilities will change and that they will see them as image-bearers of God.